simplexlab/collectd_logstash_kibana/README.markdown

 sudo nano /etc/logstash/conf.d/99_outputs.conf
 ```
 **note**: it's ok to have many **input conf** files for logstash, for
-example there may already be an input conf for **syslogs**.
-Logstash can have
+example there may already be an input conf file for **syslogs**.
-many input, filter, and output conf files just ensure they are prefixed
+Logstash can have many input, filter, and output conf files just ensure
-with an ascending number (i.e. the "02_" and "99_") to keep them in order
+they are prefixed with an ascending number (i.e. the "02_" and "99_")
+to keep them in order

 ### install collectd:
 ```